Don’t Fall For The Growth Trap

 But the shocker is that had you picked Standard Oil, you would have done even better.

+Standard Oil selling commodity products, on the other hand, was not expected to create magic and hence was priced accordingly.
 But investors’ expectations turned out to be lower than what Standard Oil came to deliver and hence the outperformance.

 Obvious prospects for physical growth in a business do not translate into obvious profits for investors.